 Cape Hillsborough is a real Australian cliché.
 When you land in Mackay, you’ll straight away see images of Cape Hillsborough and its kangaroos.
 It appears like a must-do activity when you visit the Mackay region.
-Watching the sun rising on a beautiful beach, surrounded by the beautiful Cape Hillsborough national park and its kangaroos… it’s simply postcard perfect.
+Watching the sun rising on a beautiful beach, surrounded by the beautiful Cape Hillsborough national park and its kangaroos… It’s simply a perfect postcard of Australia.

 But after a bit of research, you may find controversial opinions about this touristy activity.
 Is the Cape Hillsborough kangaroo experience really what you’d expect?

-It depends what you’re coming for.
+It depends on what you’re coming for.
 Visitors who are only after a photo of a wallaby on the beach will have a great time and will place the activity as a must-do: it’s like being in a postcard and one of the best places to see wildlife in Australia.

 But nature lovers may not enjoy the wildlife experience as much as they’d expect.
 So is it worth waking up early to see the kangaroos at Cape Hillsborough?
 I wouldn’t travel to the region just for this, but we still had a good time.